 Cat groomers go above and beyond your regular brushing session.
-They tackle matted fur and knots and provide a trim to long-haired pets who need a bit of maintenance.
+They tackle matted fur and knots and provide a trim to long-haired pets who need more maintenance.

-For example, some long-haired cats have a tendency to grow fur between their toes.
+Some long-haired cats have a tendency to grow fur between their toes.
 This can aggravate your pet, lead to accumulated litter box debris, or even impact their traction when leaping to your balcony railing.

 A trained cat groomer can trim up your pet’s coat and brush it out leaving it smooth and silky.
 Many cat owners don’t realize that their pet actually has whiskers near the back of their legs and near their pads.
 Groomers will know how to navigate this area without impacting these important tactile hairs.

 They will also keep an eye out for any signs of skin concerns, such as lumps, bumps, lesions, or missing patches of fur.